How to File a Home Insurance Claim: Process, Timeline & What to Expect

 Pincher's Pro Tip

 Build a home inventory before disaster strikes.
 Walk through your home once a year and record your belongings on video, then store it in the cloud.
-This one habit can dramatically speed up claims and increase your payout.
+Learn more about building a proper home inventory for insurance to dramatically speed up claims and increase your payout.

 Step 3: Contact Your Insurer and File the Claim